This article was updated for the latest in zirconia crown prep guidance, it was originally published in July of 2022.

-Patient assessment and crown impressions
+Patient assessment for zirconia crown preparation

 For optimal success of a zirconia crown restoration, there are needed assessments.
 Answer the following:

-- What type of crown is necessary?
+What type of crown is necessary?

-- What is the location of the crown?
+What is the location of the crown?

-- What kind of crown is required?
+What kind of crown is required?

-- What is the health of existing abutment teeth?
+What is the health of existing abutment teeth?

-- What are the patient’s aesthetic goals?
+What are the patient’s aesthetic goals?

 The last assessment depends on whether it is for an anterior or posterior crown.
 We shall give more detail on this later.